igemsoftware2021/Tongji_Software/README.md

 ## Reconstruct our pipeline
 You can use `Docker` image to construct your own pipeline.

-Please go click [this](https://github.com/tj-Acmen/Tongji_Software/tree/main/data-processing) to get more details by reading `README.md` instruction.
+Please click [this](https://github.com/tj-Acmen/Tongji_Software/tree/main/data-processing) to get more details by reading `README.md` instruction.

 You can also get more information from our [Wiki Page](https://2021.igem.org/Team:Tongji_Software/Proof_Of_Concept).